-Language and identity, heritage/community languages, gender and language, Ukrainian language and linguistics, language in the diaspora, language policy, linguistic landscape of protest movements
+Language and identity, forensic linguistics, heritage/community languages, language and sexuality, Ukrainian language and linguistics, language in the diaspora, language policy, linguistic landscape of protest movements

 BA (Hons) UC Santa Barbara, MS PhD Georgetown University

 Corinne Seals is a Lecturer in Applied Linguistics, focusing on qualitative approaches to applied linguistics.
-Prior to coming to New Zealand, she worked with the Centre for Applied Linguistics in Washington, DC on heritage language research, and with integrated learning programs in Washington state, and with forensic linguistics in Washington, DC.
+Prior to coming to New Zealand, she worked with the Centre for Applied Linguistics in Washington, DC on heritage language research, with integrated learning programs in Washington state, and with forensic linguistics in Washington, DC.

 Her research interests are primarily within language and identity, and at present, Corinne’s research focuses primarily on translanguaging, as well as heritage language acquisition, maintenance, and education.
 She has investigated this amongst Ukrainian, Russian, Spanish, Samoan, and te reo Māori speaking communities.

 Additionally, Corinne is currently working on a research project entitled Languages, Experiences, & Ideologies of the Ukrainian War.
 The theme of this project is evidence of moment-to-moment linguistic identity negotiation for 38 young adults (18-40) from Ukraine.
 Drawing upon social constructionist theories of language and identity, this project analyses interviews with young adults from Ukraine about their experiences there, and their positions and ideologies about the current political turmoil in Ukraine.
 Their interviews are analysed at two levels – discursively and phonologically to uncover any connections between the phonological systems they are using and the topics they are discussing, while taking into consideration their experiences and ideologies.
 The goal of this project is to produce further understandings of how ideology and self- and other-positioning are managed in speech for multilingual speakers, as well as a greater understanding of the current experiences of Ukrainian young adults, both in Ukraine and abroad.

 Seals, C.A., and Shah, S. (Eds).
 (2017).
 Heritage Language Policies around the World.
 London: Routledge.